oxsecurity/megalinter/docs/descriptors/ansible_ansible_lint.md

 options:
-  -h, --help            show this help message and exit -L, --list-rules      List all the rules.
+  -h, --help            show this help message and exit -P, --list-profiles   List all profiles, no formatting options available.
+  -L, --list-rules      List all the rules.
 For listing rules only the
                         following formats for argument -f are supported:
                         {plain, rich, md}